 They Use Special Soap

 We’re certain most of you have used Henna at least once in your life, and if not, you’ve certainly heard about it.
-This is a plant that grows in the Mediterranean and is found Morocco’s traditional ‘souks’ and its more modern markets.
+It is a plant that grows in the Mediterranean and is found in Morocco’s traditional ‘souks’ and its more modern markets.